anthonycorletti/cloudflare-modal-neon/README.md

 # cloudflare-modal-neon

-A full-stack-per-branch example with Cloudflare Pages, Modal, and Neon.
+A full-stack-per-branch example with Cloudflare Workers (older code has pages), Modal, and Neon.